-Current tuition installments are not refundable, unless a student is drafted or called up in the reserves of the Armed Forces.
-If a student has paid any installment on his tuition fees beyond the dates on which installments are due in September and February, and withdraws from College for any cause whatever, such advance payment shall not be refunded, regardless of the cause of withdrawal.
+Refunds on Current tuition installments are not refundable, unless a student is drafted or called up in the reserves of the Armed Forces.
+If a student has paid any installment on his tuition fees beyond the dates on which installments are due in September, January and April, and withdraws from College for any cause whatever, such advance payment shall be refunded, regardless of the cause of withdrawal.

 This also applies to the fees for board and room.
-If a student withdraws within the first two weeks of the semester, fees
+If, however, the student withdraws within the first two weeks of the academic year, the unused portion of these fees is refunded.
+(Veterans are subject to the regulations of the Veterans Administration.)

-The College is not in business and does not regard itself as selling instruction or food or lodging to students.
+The college is not in business and does not regard itself as selling instruction or food or lodging to students.
 Its fees can best be understood by the student if he regards them as membership dues.
 These dues help the College to provide, not only instruction, food, and lodging, but also proper medical supervision, athletic facilities, and whatever other conditions it finds best adapted to forward the common learning enterprise.